7 min read

 The Bottom Line

-White coat syndrome shouldn't be ignored.
+White coat hypertension shouldn't be ignored.
 It's a signal that your cardiovascular system may be more reactive to stress, and regular monitoring at home is essential.
+Check your readings against a blood pressure chart to understand where you stand.

 How to Beat White Coat Syndrome